-Ninety percent of the SaaS founders I work with have an ICP that's too broad.
+Most of the SaaS founders I work with have an ICP that's too broad.
 It usually looks something like this: 'B2B SaaS companies, 50–500 employees, Series A to C, using Salesforce.'
 That's not an ICP.
 That's a market.
 The difference between a market and an ICP is what separates companies with efficient pipeline from companies running on hope.

 Why broad ICPs kill efficiency

-The trigger-event approach to ICP definition
+The trigger-event approach

 - What organisational change typically precedes a purchase of your product?

-- What external event (regulation, market shift, competitor move) creates urgency?
+- What external event — regulation, market shift, competitor move — creates urgency?

-The ICP → messaging chain
+The ICP to messaging chain

 Want to apply this to your business?